Tulane Health Equity Institute

 We work to enhance human health by engaging communities and populations and serving as a resource for education and training.

-The institute is comprised of centers, research projects and individual researchers who explore unjust patterns in the distribution of disease that are avoidable and preventable.
-We work to enhance human health through engagement of disadvantaged communities and populations and to serve as a resource for education and training.
+The institute is comprised of projects and individuals who explore unjust patterns in the distribution of disease that are avoidable and preventable.
+We work to enhance human health through engagement of disadvantaged communities and populations and to serve as a resource for education and training, especially in the Gulf South.

 Health inequities have a very real and often deadly cost to human life, evidenced by the declining life expectancy of adults in the United States.
 These inequities also place an economic burden on communities and states across the country.
 The costs of racial and ethnic health inequities are staggering.
 These inequities cost the United States economy $451 billion in 2018, according to a new study published in JAMA by Tulane University researchers, helmed by Thomas LaVeist, dean of the School of Public Health and Tropical Medicine.